bhoward/CSC480-MockDB/MockDB/README.md

 ## Possible Improvements

 * Put a limit on section sizes.
+More sections per year for faculty?
 Hire more faculty (term positions?), open up more sections, give majors priority on registering for their courses.
+More sections of lower-level courses.

 * Introduce a notion of "popular" majors with more students, and allow faculty sizes to grow in those departments.
 Perhaps "unpopular" majors will eventually be eliminated (as faculty retire and majors disappear)?
-Have this factor in to faculty retirement decisions (more likely to leave if they are the only one left?) and student course choices?
+Have this factor in to faculty retirement decisions (more likely to leave if they are the only one left? overworked?) and student course choices?

 * Make grades less random.
 Some students tend to get better grades than others, at least in their major courses.